What are those layers anyways?

 Art Media layers

 These layers are meant for those artists who want to literally paint with typical artists tool.
 They will behave somehow, like a paintbrush, or a crayon on a textured canvas.
 The colors will be more blended, and have more texture than using the Paint Brush tool on a raster layer.
-You can ONLY use those Art Media tools on those layers, and if you are trying to activate and use the regular Paint Brush on an Art Media layer, you will be immediately prompted to convert it to a raster.
+You can ONLY use those Art Media tools on those layers, and if you are trying to activate and use the regular Paint Brush on an Art Media layer, you will get a prompt to convert it to a raster.

-All these types of layers have their use in graphic projects, and it is important to understand what they are and what they are used for.
+All these types of layers have their use in graphic projects, and it is important to understand what they are and how to use them.
 You are probably going to use some layers more than others, and it will all depend on the type of projects you are doing.

 For Photos That Matter